...

 1. A Vision Realized:

-By the 15th century, the market’s role began to shift.
+By the 15th Century, the market’s role began to shift.
 Recognizing its potential as a civic centre, King Henry VI commissioned renowned architect Sir Thomas Fiddes (also spelt Fitch or Fitz) to transform the Old Market House into a grand and imposing structure.
 Between 1435 and 1461.
 Fiddes meticulously crafted the Guildhall we see today, blending Perpendicular Gothic and Tudor styles to create an architectural masterpiece.
 The soaring timber roof, intricate stonework, and crenellated tower showcased the town’s growing prosperity and civic pride.

 2. Witness to Power: